gdv/gianluca.dellavedova.org/content/index.md

 ---
-layout: page
-title: Home
+title: "Gianluca Della Vedova"
+description: ""
+draft: false
 ---

 I am an Associate Professor at the Department of Computer Science, University of Milano-Bicocca.
 My research interests are in the field of algorithms and complexity theory.
 I am particularly interested in some problems in Computational Biology, such as the Multiple Sequence Alignment, Phylogeny Reconstruction, and Gene Structure Inference.
 I am a member of [BIAS](http://algolab.eu/), a research group on Bionformatics and Experimental Algorithmics.